tetratelabs/zta-demo-2022/ngac/README.md

 ## Enabling custom claims in Auth0

-Before we begin, we need to configure Auth0 to include additional custom claims in the issued tokens. we can do that as follows in the Auth0 managament console:
+Before we begin, we need to configure Auth0 to include additional custom claims in the issued tokens. we can do that as follows in the Auth0 management console:

 * Go to the User, edit it, and add the following in the `user_metadata` field, then **Save**:
   ```json